juxor/afaq/markdown/secG2.md

 more awareness of anarchism and its solutions to the social question (see [section J.1](secJ1.html)).
-This means that communist-anarchists do not see revolution as imposing anarchism, but rather as an act of self-liberation by a people sick of being ruled by others and act to free themselves of tyranny.
+This means that communist-anarchists do not see revolution as imposing anarchism, but rather as an act of self-liberation by a people sick of being ruled by others and acting to free themselves of tyranny.

 So, in summary, in terms of tactics there is significant overlap between the strategies advocated by both social and individualist anarchists.
 The key